bitsouls/vpn_docker/README.md

    cat $CLIENTNAME.ovpn
    ```
 ## What's next ?
-Now you should install and run an OpenVPN client for your specific OS and connect to it using the client config file
+Now you should install and run an OpenVPN client for your specific OS and connect it to your server using the client
-we made in the previous section.
+config file we made in the previous section.
-A few notes re client configs:
+A few notes regarding client configs:
 1. If you used the passphrase protection and can't input the passpharase upon connecting to your OpenVPN server
    (your client runs on your WiFi router for example) you should add the following line into your client config:
    ```